dahyedahye/shape-gan-seg/README.md

 * Trained models of segmentation with shape incorporation on original LSUN images (airplane, boat, car) have been uploaded.
 (01/11/2021)
 * LSUN dataset with pseudo labels for segmentation has been shared publicly.
 (01/11/2021)
 * Shape prior dataset built based on ShapeNet has been shared publicly.
 (01/11/2021)
+* Supplementary material with experimental details and network architecture has been uploaded.
+(01/11/2021)
 * Demo with LSUN car sample data has been uploaded.
 (02/11/2021)

 ## Setup